jbff/fluxer/README.md

 **Note**: The main scripts (`fluxer.py` and `fluxer_solver.py`) do not require NLTK.
 They use pre-tagged word lists for part-of-speech filtering, which provides faster performance and more accurate results.

+**Note**: The part of speech tagging is imperfect since it is tagging words with no semantic context.
+So words that can act as more than one part of speech are only getting categorized into one part of speech list.

 ## Pre-tagged Word Lists

 The scripts use pre-tagged word lists for part-of-speech filtering: